Malak-A7med/python-learning-journey/simple-bank-system/README.md

 # Simple Bank System

-This is a simple Python console application that simulates basic banking operations for a single user.
+This is a simple Python console application that simulates basic banking operations.

 ## Features